Solar Guide

 Key Takeaways

-- South Carolina offers generous solar incentives including a 30% federal tax credit, 25% state tax credit, and property tax exemptions.
+- South Carolina offers excellent solar incentives including 30% federal tax credits and up to $3,500 state credits.

 Solar Cost Calculator